lmgame-org/GRL/README.md

 </div>

-LMGameRL is an open‑source framework that post‑trains LLMs via reinforcement learning on games, yielding general gains across diverse benchmarks.
+LMGameRL is an open‑source framework that post‑trains LLMs via multi-turn reinforcement learning on games, yielding general gains across diverse benchmarks.

 ## Release
 <strong>[2025/08/13]</strong> We release LMGameRL to reproduce the paper’s results and to demonstrate general gains across benchmarks by post‑training LLMs via reinforcement learning.